cap-js/docs/tools/cds-add.md

 ## Built-in

-Many plugins are already part of `@sap/cds-dk` and are implemented using the public APIs documented here.
-They provide you with a large set of standard features to embrace the grow-as-you-go nature of CAP.
+Many plugins are already part of `@sap/cds-dk`, and all are implemented using the public APIs documented here.
+They provide you with a large set of standard features that support CAP's grow-as-you-go approach.

 ### Overview